Remcovc/DM1_blood_RNAseq/R_scripts/Statistical Analyses/README.md

 Gene_CR_prediction.R Script to study the predictive value of baseline gene expression values for therapy response (based on the Compound Response variable)

 Gene_phenptype_cor.R Script to study the pearson correlation of the 97 candidate biomarkers with therapry response (based on delta-DM1-Activ-c and Compound Response variable)

+Outcomes_and_corrections.R Defines the outcomes per outcome types and generates the improvement per outcome per patient

+/source_files contains data that is required by the other scripts